Skip to Main Content

 Mandatory Deposition of Final Accepted Manuscripts to the PolyU Institutional Research Archive

 PolyU places strategic importance on making its research outputs widely accessible to diverse audiences, including scholarly communities, policymakers, and the general public worldwide.
 To enhance the visibility of our research and comply with both the University’s Open Access Policy and the RGC’s Open Access mandate, all academic staff are required to deposit their Final Accepted Manuscripts (FAM) of publications into the PolyU Institutional Research Archive (PIRA) immediately upon acceptance for publication.
-The Library has been tasked with monitoring FAM deposits.
+The Library maintains a system to track FAM deposits with effective from 2 July 2025 on publications published in January 2025 or after.

 What is a "Final Accepted Manuscript"?